 Grades & Credits

 The Program administrators collaborate with students' internship supervisors to assemble a detailed evaluation of the students' work experiences for the semester.
-Each semester professor creates their own graded assignments, so while the actual coursework varies, students may be asked to write papers, keep journals, and/or complete class presentations reflecting on their internship experiences.
+The internship course includes associated academic assignments, such as papers, journal responses, and/or class presentations reflecting on their internship experiences.
 The professor takes all of these components into account when he/she assigns final grades.

 No matter at what internship students work, everyone enrolls in INTR 499 for 6 credits—this is the "Washington Program Internship" course and it is pass/fail.